-Ensuring the peoples' right to self-determination and building Ethiopia's unity based on equality and free choice
+Ensuring the peoples' right to self-determination and building Ethiopia's unity based on equality and free choice and up to secession, should be guaranteed.

-Revolutionary Democracy firmly believes that people get more benefit from staying together rather than from seceding.
-But the unity of people can be securely realized when it is based on a voluntary association and equal partnership.
-The unity that people form voluntarily should also be one which they can opt out of when they wish so.
-The peoples' right to self-determination, including and up to secession, should be guaranteed.
 However, chauvinists do not accept this right.
 Though they aspire for unity, they want to bring it about irrespective of the wish of the people.
 For chauvinist forces, unity means the concentration of power at the center.
-On the other hand, narrow nationalists, too, oppose the peoples' right to selfdetermination.
+On the other hand, narrow nationalists, too, oppose the peoples' right to self-determination.
 Though they support the right to secession, they do not stand for a strong union of peoples.
-They stand for either a powerless central government and an allpowerful national regional government or the disintegration of the country so that they can rule over their region in the name of their nationality.
+They stand for either a powerless central government and an all-powerful national regional government or the disintegration of the country so that they can rule over their region in the name of their nationality.